writings on math, logic, philosophy and art

 Finally, the disjunctive judgment contains a relation of two or more propositions to each other—a relation not of consequence, but of logical opposition, in so far as the sphere of the one proposition excludes that of the other.
 But it contains at the same time a relation of community, in so far as all the propositions taken together fill up the sphere of the cognition.

-like the Here if we replace “the sphere of the cognition” with “the universe” we wouldn’t be too far from my initial thesis.
-The disjunctive relation reminds us of limitation and of the relation between A and non-A that we reviewed earlier, the difference being that in this case we aren’t talking about predicates, but about things that change over time.
+Replacing “the sphere of the cognition” with “the universe” would bring us close to my initial thesis.
+The disjunctive relation here resembles limitation and the A versus non-A dichotomy we examined, though here we’re not discussing predicates, but relationships that change over time.

 But there is something else we should note - this quote makes it seem like community, (which is based on disjunctions) is different from causality (which is based on consequence), but later Kant says that “nothing determines the position of anything else in time except that which is it’s cause?”

-What is this community then?
-Later in the book he defines it as a reciprocal cause and effect.
-He says that that two substances exist simultaneously in community when each of them “contains within itself the causality of certain determinations in the other substance and, at the same time, the effects of the causality of that other substance.”
+So, what is community?
+Later in the book, it is defined as reciprocal cause and effect: two substances exist simultaneously in community when each “contains within itself the causality of certain determinations in the other substance and, at the same time, the effects of the causality of that other substance.”

 And where do the two approaches meet?
 Although the way Kant frames it is a little different, I view community as the idea of the universe as a system in which everything is in a causal relationship to everything else, including the things that are simultaneous (on which Kant stresses on the most.)
 It is the main “causal chain” which does not allow for the existence of other causal chain and demands that everything be connected to it in order to be considered real.